BartoszTermena/MDBootstrap--task/README.md

-## Created TODO App with Reactjs, Angular and Javascript
+## Created TODO App with Reactjs and Angular